9 Leadership Skills Needed as a Health Care Administrator

 7. Critical Thinking

-In healthcare administration, you can expect to make crucial decisions that affect the entire organization or facility.
+In healthcare administration, you can expect to make decisions that affect the entire organization or facility.
 You might also need to make judgment calls and handle other complex issues.
 Critical thinking skills are essential for dealing with large-scale, urgent, or complicated decisions and problems in your workplace.

 8. Decision-Making